codesandbox/docs/packages/projects-docs/pages/learn/repositories/limitations.md

 #### Docker

 We also support running Docker.
-You can run `docker` directly from the terminal, and within the Docker containers to which you **do** have root access.
+You can find more information about our Docker integration [here](/learn/environment/docker).